 Crops: Cole crops

 Where and when is it a problem?
-This pest is poorly studied in Bhutan, but is expected to be common across the Cole-crop growing regions.
+This pest is understudied in Bhutan, but it is expected to be widespread in cole-crop growing areas.

-Adults are large, with a 34-50 mm wingspan.
+Adults are large, with a 34–50 mm wingspan.
 Forewings are greyish-brown mottled with dark brown.
 There are kidney-shaped markings with a white outline on the forewing.
 Larvae are up to 40 mm long and fat.
-They vary in colour from greyish-green to dark brown.
-They have a diffuse dorsal line which is dark brown with a pale spot on each segment.
+They vary in color from grayish-green to dark brown.
+They have a diffuse dorsal line that is dark brown with a pale spot on each segment.
 The body sides have pale stripes.
 The head is pale to dark brown.
 Pupae are reddish-brown, within a fragile cocoon.
-Eggs are hemispherical, pale brown and laid in batches.
+Eggs are hemispherical, pale brown, and laid in batches.

-Small larvae feed on the underside of the external leaves where they make small perforations.
+Small larvae feed on the underside of the external leaves, where they make small perforations.
 Feeding holes become larger as larvae grow.
-Severe infestations of small larvae may rapidly skeletonize the leaves, and can sometimes destroy small plants.
-Older larvae tunnel into the heart of the plants, completely spoiling them for commercial use.
-While feeding in the heads they leave considerable amounts of faeces, which also encourages the growth of decaying bacteria and fungi.
-In cauliflower and broccoli, the larvae also feed on the inflorescence where they can chew deep holes.
+Severe infestations of small larvae may rapidly skeletonize the leaves and can sometimes destroy small plants.
+Older larvae tunnel into the hearts of the plants, completely spoiling them for commercial use.
+While feeding in the heads, they excrete a large amount of feces, which promotes the growth of decaying bacteria and fungi.
+In cauliflower and broccoli, the larvae also feed on the inflorescence, where they can chew deep holes.

-Lifecycle: This pest is little-studied in Bhutan.
+Lifecycle: This pest is understudied in Bhutan.
 It is likely to go through at least a few generations a year.
-Eggs batches of 20 to 100 are laid on the underside of leaves.
-Young larvae feed on outer leaves.
-As they become older they tunnel into the plant.
+Egg batches of 20 to 100 are laid on the underside of leaves.
+Young larvae feed on the outer leaves.
+As they become older, they tunnel into the plant.
 Larvae leave the plant to pupate, burrowing about 5 cm into the ground to build a cocoon.
-Overwintering is as pupae in the soil.
-Adults and larva are nocturnal, so can be difficult to find during full daylight.
+Overwintering occurs as pupae in the soil.
+Adults and larvae are nocturnal, so they can be difficult to find during full daylight.